jebstern/MatkakorttiLukija/README.md

-The application works, but is still under development.
+The application works, but is still under development!